abhinavdayal/EVA4/S14/Readme.md

 3. save depth images of 224x224 in zipfolder
 ```

+### Mask calculation
+We found that not all transparent images were precise.
+There were images with semi transparency round edges.
+So we took the transparency channel and made it in range 0 to 255.
+Then we set mask = 0 for transparency < 200 and mask = 1 for transparency >=200.
+This gave us good binary mask.

+### Stats calculation
 Ideally we could have calculated mean/stdev in our generator, but we **FORGOT** to do that, hence have to write another script to calculate the same.

 ## Links to ipynb files